lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Note that moving past the block attempts (when all Methuselahs have declined to block) is an effect and so allows the acting Methuselah (and others) to play more cards and effects."

+Ⓡ Actions which target another player's hand, uncontrolled region, crypt, or library (or cards therein) are directed at that player.
+(Actions which target another player's ash heap are undirected by default).

+Ⓡ An action you take directed only at yourself (or something you control) is an undirected action, even if the action is marked with a (D) symbol.

 > Krid's action to bleed Alexis is directed at Alexis, so only Alexis's ready
 > unlocked minions can attempt to block.
 If one block attempt fails, another can